WHines-stevens/CPE-322-Design-VI/Lab4/README.md

 I ran the following command:
 `sudo apt-get install pkg-config python3-dev default-libmysqlclient-dev build-essential`
-which installs all thge other needed dependencies, and this allowed me to install mysqlclient with no errors
+which installs all the other needed dependencies, and this allowed me to install mysqlclient with no errors